 - BMGT 494H - Thesis (offered spring semester)

 BMGT 493H is the capstone course for the Honors Program that students will take the fall semester of their senior year.
 Taught using the case-study method, BMGT 493H provides an overview of business research methodologies, and covers special topics in business—including business strategy, business ethics, and corporate responsibility.
-For both thesis and non-thesis options, students should have completed college core (340H, 350H, 364H, 380H) prior to enrolling in BMGT493H their senior year.
 Students must complete BMGT493H prior to enrolling in BMGT495H.